eric-lyons/dataflow-design-patterns-for-bigquery-and-alloydb/python/read.md

    DESTINATION_IP ?= [CHANGE]
    ```

 5. Navigate to the bqtoalloy directory.
 Open the main.py file, please review the code and then specify the columns you would like written to AlloyDB, by editting this function, and replace the column names in both the key pairs.
+If you had a two column table with the first column called orders and the second column called id, you would replace col1 and col2 in the example below with orders and id.

     ```
     cd bqtoalloy